-Travel to United Kingdom: London 2: Royal Docks
+Notes on the Geography of The United Kingdom: London 2: Royal Docks

 Here's the answer in map view.
 The East India dock can just be discerned west of the mouth of the Lea and across from the dome.
 The replacements were the three royal docks: on the left, Victoria from the 1850s; to its right, Albert from about 1880; south of Albert, George, opened in 1921.
 Ships originally entered the Victoria Dock from the west, but that entrance was closed in the 1940s.
-The entrance to all three docks after that date was from the east.
+The entrance to all three docks was then from the east.
 (There's a narrow channel between Victoria and Albert).
-That came to an end in 1983, when all these docks closed.
+That came to an end in 1983, when all three docks closed.
 Container ships today unload at the Tilbury Docks, about 15 miles downstream, or even farther away at Felixstowe, a good 50 miles farther along the coast.
 So what to do with these box-shaped lakes?

 A waterside view of the Victoria Dock, built in 1855 by the Victoria Dock Company but purchased in 1864 by the London and St. Katharine Dock Company, the same company that went on to build the Albert Dock in the 1870s.
 There are 94 acres of water in the Victoria Dock alone.
 The cranes, merely decorative now, were added in 1962.